What is Underground Music?

 Still, the term “underground” is different from DIY.
 It has a different cultural significance and disregards popularity.
-But, artists are still trying to break beyond their own circles while maintaining some DIY techniques.
+But, artists are still trying to break beyond their own circles while maintaining some DIY techniques (self-recorded shows, self-funding, etc.).
 This includes independence from commercial concerns and artistic and thematic underground aspects in their art.

 Popular Underground Artists

 Under this title, what I want to do is to introduce some of the iconic underground artists in chronological order.
 This can be helpful to see how underground music has grown and has become more accessible.

 One of the iconic pioneers of underground rock bands formed in the 60s in New York.
 Lou Reed is the frontman and the main songwriter of The Velvet Underground.
 One of their ideas was to resist the system by being obscure.
 Their music and attitude in the music industry have been inspiring generations of musicians.

 An iconic underground rock band formed in the 80s in New York.
 They are characterized by their weird and unorthodox tuning to their unique guitar preparations.
 Sonic Youth pushed the boundaries and paved the way for many people.